dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ***

-EF Core will create a directory called **Migrations**, and generated some files.
-In general, it's a good idea to inspect what exactly EF Core generated - and possibly amend it - but we'll skip over that for now.
+EF Core will create a directory called **Migrations** in your project, and generate some files.
+It's a good idea to inspect what exactly EF Core generated - and possibly amend it - but we'll skip over that for now.

 ### Create a migration SQL script

 You now want to create your first production database and apply your migration there.
 In production scenarios, you typically need to create the database yourself, e.g. by using a cloud service user interface, or asking your DBA.
-Once an empty database is available, you can generate an *SQL script* from the migration we've just created:
+Once an empty database is available, you can generate a *SQL script* from the migration we've just created:

 #### [.NET Core CLI](#tab/dotnet-core-cli)